TudorDan/TechInterviewWorkbook/README.md

 #### By what mechanism does NUnit know what methods to test?

+- By using the _Act_ section (calling the method we are targeting that particular test) of the AAA (Arrange, Act, Assert) testing pattern.

 #### What is the GAC?
 What problem does it solve?

 - Each computer where the Common Language Runtime(CLR) is installed has a machine-wide code cache called the Global Assembly Cache (GAC).
 The Global Assembly Cache stores assemblies specifically designated to be shared by several applications on the computer.